• Skip to main content

 To get eligible for income tax deduction on tuition fees, taxpayer is required to satisfy following conditions as specified in section 80C.

-Types of educations and institutions covered for tax deduction U/S 80C
+What Kind of Education and Institutions Qualify for tax deduction U/S 80C?

 As per section 80C, in order to get eligible for income tax deduction, tuition fees must have been paid for a full-time education, including for any play school activities, pre-nursery and nursery classes.
 You can refer circular number 9/2008, 8/2007.